 No player has ever looked so bewildered after scoring a goal; O’Shea looked like a schoolchild who knew he had just done something wrong and was waiting to be scolded.
 After the initial shock wore off, the Irishman sprinted away like a mad man in celebration.

 The two teams would meet again in the FA Cup final, which Arsenal won on penalties, but this was the last great showdown in this rivalry.
-Chelsea, fueled by Roman Abramovich’s millions, broke up the dichotomy and neither have been in a direct title race ever since.
+Chelsea, fuelled by Roman Abramovich’s millions, broke up the dichotomy and the two have never been in a direct title race since.